National Headquarters of the Marine Corps League Homepage Marine Corps League

 Click the below to pull up a national information sheet in a new window, suitable for passing onto prospective members.
 Fold along the stars to turn into a snappy tri-fold pamphlet.

-Oath and application for membership
+Oath and application for membership as of 2014

 If you are unable to view the information sheet, download and install Adobe Reader.